Part-time Courses - Business Communication and Writing

 |COMM1865||Business Writing Strategies

-Description: In this course, students develop practical writing skills using technology for successful communication in business.
-They learn how to compose business correspondence including e-mails, memoranda, letters, and reports with a focus on routine, persuasive, and negative messages.
-The course includes a review of grammar and mechanics.
+Description: Effective and practical writing skills are important for successful communication in business.
+Students develop practical writing skills using basic word processing technology.
+They learn how to compose business correspondence including emails, memoranda, letters, and reports, with a focus on routine and persuasive messages.
+A review of basic grammar is also included.

 |OLRN1985||Communications for Business II